krzysztofspilka/staticgen/source/projects/slickgrid.md

 * Advanced detached & multi-field editors with undo/redo support.
 * "GlobalEditorLock" to manage concurrent edits in cases where multiple Views on a page can edit the same data.
 * Support for millions of rows

+#### Maintenance

+This is the acknowledged current master repository for SlickGrid since the MLeibman branch ceased being maintained.
+It builds on the current state of the mleibman/SlickGrid master branch, keeping libraries up to date and applying small, safe core patches and enhancements without turning into a personalised build.

+Ben McIntyre (6pac) has maintained and continuously supported SlickGrid from before 2014 when the original SlickGrid creator had to cease support due to personal circumstances.
+See also the original creator's repo info page at https://github.com/mleibman/SlickGrid#welcome-to-slickgrid.

 #### Preview: